rusefi/rusefi_documentation/HOWTO/Console.md

 You can sniff either trigger angles or MAP values.

-Analog chart tab in java console is a very, very plain oscilloscope build into rusEfi firmware.
+Analog chart tab in java console is a very, very plain oscilloscope build into rusEFI firmware.

 Analog chart always displays the signal for a duration of one complete engine cycle.